 RX-3117 is a small molecule nucleoside compound with an anti-metabolite mechanism of action, and we believe it has therapeutic potential in a broad range of cancers including colon, lung, and pancreatic cancer.
+RX-3117 has received orphan drug designation for the treatment of patients with pancreatic cancer.
 RX-3117 has also been shown to be effective in inhibiting the growth of gemcitabine-resistant human cancers and in improving overall survival in pre-clinical animal models.
 We completed an exploratory Phase I clinical study of RX-3117 in 2012 that demonstrated the oral bioavailability of RX-3117 in humans with no adverse effects reported in the study.

 In January 2014, we initiated a Phase Ib clinical trial to study the safety, tolerability, dose-limiting toxicities and MTD of RX-3117 in patients with solid tumors.
 Secondary endpoints will include characterizing the pharmacokinetic profile of RX-3117 and evaluating the preliminary anti-tumor effects of RX-3117.
-Rexahn has completed testing of three dose groups (30, 60 and 100mg) and is in the middle of recruiting the fourth dose group (150mg).
+Patient enrollment has been completed in five dose groups (30mg, 60mg, 100mg, 150mg and 200mg) and patients are now enrolling for the sixth dose group (500mg).
+The MTD of RX-3117 has not yet been achieved.
+We expect to complete patient enrollment late in the first quarter of 2015.
 Based on the progress of the RX-3117 clinical development program and the level of interest expressed from a number of oncology-focused pharmaceutical companies, Rexahn is continuing its discussions with multiple companies to explore collaborative business structures in an effort to maximize the potential upside value of the program.